Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 **Panic-mode recovery** – Keep parsing until a synchronizing token is found. (e.g. semicolon) **Phrase-level recovery** – Replace the prefix of the remaining input with some string that will allow the parser to continue looking for errors.
+- Could possible go into an infinite loop
 **Error productions** – Augment the grammar for the source language to include productions for common errors.
 When the error production is used, an appropriate error diagnostic can be issued.
 **Global correction** – The compiler applies a least-cost correction by searching for the smallest change that make the input valid (theoretically ideal but impractical).